tscswcn/PaddlePaddle.org/README.md

     **ANOTHER NOTE**: *If you are doing this step through a Docker environment, make sure to map the port 8000 to your host machine*

-## Writing new documentation or updating APIs
+## Previewing new documentation or updating APIs

 All content should be written in [Markdown](https://guides.github.com/features/mastering-markdown/) (the GitHub flavor) (even though there are some legacy pieces of content in `docs`).